JeanBo/java-webapp-tomcat-aad/acs-demo/README.md

-# Documentation for the Azure Container Service Demo
+# Documentation for the Azure Container Service Demo (mesos template)

 In the Azure Container Service Demo I demo the following
  * Create an ACS environment, use the source 01-createAcsDcos.sh